SAVE THE FAMILY FARMS

 Implication: Napa Valley small family vineyards will disappear if nothing changes

-Position: We do not want to change the Winery Definition Ordinance (WDO).
-We are asking for the creation of a "micro-winery" ordinance
+Position: Our proposal does not conflict with the Winery Definition Ordinance (WDO).
+We are asking for the creation of a "Micro-Winery" Ordinance for Napa's smallest producers

-Proposal: Please support the creation of a Napa County ordinance to allow limited wine tasting & direct to consumer sales on small family vineyards that meet responsible regulations
+Proposal: Please support the creation of a Napa County Micro-Winery Ordinance to allow limited wine tasting & direct to consumer sales on small family vineyards that meet responsible regulations

 Creates a balanced playing field for equal access to “direct to consumer" tasting and sales for small family vineyards